 Turns out this date is incredibly important in Christian history, and Tolkien would've known this.

 In The Spirit of Liturgy, then Joseph Cardinal Ratzinger (later Pope Benedict XVI) explained, “Jewish tradition gave the date of March 25 to Abraham’s sacrifice...
 This day was also regarded as the day of creation, the day when God’s word decreed: ‘Let there be light.’
 It was also considered, very early on, as the day of Christ’s death and eventually as the day of his conception.."
 This date is also the officially celebrated Feast of the Annunciation, the celebration of the Incarnation, Mary's fiat.

 Considering its importance in Jewish and Christian tradition, it feels natural that Tolkien chose for March 25th to bear such significance to the history of Middle-Earth.
-Three major events took place on March 25th: first and foremost, it is the date on which the One Ring is inadvertently destroyed by Gollum; secondly, on the same date the following year, Frodo returns home to the Shire; and the following year, Elanor the Fair is born.
+Two major events took place on March 25th: first and foremost, it is the date on which the One Ring is inadvertently destroyed by Gollum; and later, it is also the date that Elanor the Fair is born.

 And so it is on this date that we encounter, in so many beautiful ways, Christ's humbled and sacrificial love.
 Mirroring Christian history, Tolkien presents to his readers an incredible juxtaposition of life and death.
 Mary's acceptance of Christ's Incarnation - her fiat - was a death to her own plans or desires for her life; Christ's humiliation, torture, and crucifixion was the ultimate act of love brought about through death.

 Through Frodo's death to himself, he conquers the evil of Sauron and brings about an age of peace for Middle-Earth.

 Through Christ's death to himself, he conquers death and brings about eternal life.